stanleyhspark/leimao.github.io/_posts/blog/2017-05-18-Weights-Initialization.md

 How about initialize all the weights to zero?

-According to the backpropagation derivative update functions, there would be no update for any of the weights (You may check my [blog](https://leimao.github.io/blog/Programmable-Backpropagation/), [Multi-layer Perceptron on Wikipedia](https://en.wikipedia.org/wiki/Multilayer_perceptron) or any machine learning text books).
+Unfortunately, according to the backpropagation derivative update functions, there would be no update for any of the weights (You may check my [blog](https://leimao.github.io/blog/Programmable-Backpropagation/), [Multi-layer Perceptron on Wikipedia](https://en.wikipedia.org/wiki/Multilayer_perceptron) or any machine learning text books).
 You would end up with a model that never learns anything.